-WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell says the U.S. economy is performing well but he’s eyeing potential risks ahead.
+WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell said Wednesday that the U.S. economy is performing well but he’s eyeing potential risks ahead.

 Those include a slowdown in global growth, the fading impact from tax cuts and the cumulative weight of the Fed’s own interest rate hikes.

-But Powell told his audience that the Fed has the tools and the protections it needs to serve the public in a “non-partisan, professional way.”
+The Fed has the tools and the protections it needs to serve the public in a “non-partisan, professional way,” Powell said.